Non-Small Cell Lung Cancer

-- Accounts for 35 to 50 percent of the NSCLC cases in the United States.
+- Accounts for about 40 percent of all lung cancers in the United States

 - Is the most common lung cancer diagnosed in women

 - Usually starts in cells that make mucus near the outer edges of the lungs

 - May occur in those with a history of smoking, but is the type most often found in those who never smoked

-- Represents about 30 percent of NSCLC cases in the United States
+- Accounts for about 30 percent of all lung cancers in the United States

 - Usually starts in the thin, flat cells in the lung’s airways

 - Is strongly associated with smoking

-- Represents about 10 percent of NSCLC cases in the United States
+- Accounts for about 5 to 10 percent of all lung cancers in the United States

 - May start in any part of the lung